nikitavbv/bigdata-chess/README.md

 Playing with datasets from [lichess database](https://database.lichess.org/) as a part of KPI course

+## how will import into hdfs work

+- write to object storage
+- agent running on the master node downloads file and moves them into hdfs

 ## queries we need to process

 - `select count(*) from chess_games`